ishitamed19/EEG-Correlates-of-Genetic-Predisposition-to-Alcoholism-using-Deep-Learning/README.md

 Using Deep Learning to find EEG correlates of genetic-predisposition to alcoholism

 ## Members:
--Ishita Mediratta
+- Ishita Mediratta
--Karuna Grewal
+- Karuna Grewal
--Sonali Saksena
+- Sonali Saksena
--Chinmay Gupta
+- Chinmay Gupta

 ## TODO:
 - [X] Create a python script to importing dataset